qfpl/state-machine-testing/20180305-YLJ-proposal.md

 progression to give a feel for what I have in mind.
 I doubt I'll have time to cover everything in this list, however I hope it demonstrates that there are plenty of examples to draw on.

-1. Creating an item increases the number of items when listed
+1. Creating an item increases the number of items when listed.
-1. Deleting an item decreases the count of items when listed
+1. Deleting an item decreases the count of items when listed.
-1. Inserted items are retrieved unchanged
+1. Inserted items are retrieved unchanged.
-1. Deleted items cannot be retrieved
+1. Deleted items cannot be retrieved.
 1. Inserting data that would violate a uniqueness constraint does not insert the data and returns the correct error.
-1. Unauthenticated users can't access protected content and receive the correct error
+1. Unauthenticated users can't access protected content and receive the correct error.
-1. Authenticated users can access protected content
+1. Authenticated users can access protected content.
-1. Users can't login to the same account multiple times
+1. Users can't login to the same account multiple times.
+.
 Example 1 might be skipped in the interests of time, in which case the first property demonstrated in the web app example will be very simple.